Please call the pharmacy to inquire about store hours or delivery service as they may have changed.

 Many women turn to so-called natural products believing them to be perfectly safe for their baby.
 The safety and effectiveness of such products has yet to be proven.
 In addition, few have been studied for their impact during pregnancy.

 Before taking any over-the-counter drug or natural product during pregnancy, be sure to talk to a health professional, like your pharmacist.

 Do you have questions on nausea and vomiting during pregnancy and its treatment?
 Speak with your family pharmacists for expert advice!
 They can give you tips on how to find relief or recommend a treatment.
-Your pharmacists can also prescribe* medications for certain minor health problems when no diagnosis is needed.
+YYour pharmacist can also prescribe medication for certain minor health problems when required by your clinical situation including nausea and vomiting of pregnancy.
 This includes medication for NVP and prenatal vitamins.
 A consultation will be required so the pharmacist can make sure you meet the prescribing criteria.

 To avail yourself of this service, you may need to book an appointment with your family pharmacist.
 Ask a member of the pharmacy team for more details.
 Some Uniprix-affiliated pharmacies also offer an online appointment booking service.
 To locate the store nearest you providing this service, click here.

 [UNIPRIX] - The information contained herein is provided for informational purposes only and is not intended to provide complete information on the subject matter or to replace the advice of a health professional.
 This information does not constitute medical consultation, diagnosis or opinion and should not be interpreted as such.
 Please consult your health care provider if you have any questions about your health, medications or treatment.